NXT The Great American Bash (2025)

-The 2025 Great American Bash, also promoted as The Great American Bash: Atlanta, was a professional wrestling livestreaming event produced by WWE.
-It was the 13th Great American Bash under the WWE banner, the sixth annual produced specifically for its developmental brand NXT, and the 27th Great American Bash event overall.
-The event took place on Saturday, July 12, 2025, at Center Stage in Atlanta, Georgia; the last time that The Great American Bash was in Georgia was in 1992.
-It had a special start time of 3:00 p.m.
+The 2025 Great American Bash, also promoted as The Great American Bash: Atlanta, was a professional wrestling livestreaming event produced by WWE, held for wrestlers from the promotion's developmental brand, NXT.
+It was the 13th Great American Bash under the WWE banner, the sixth annual produced specifically for NXT, and the 27th Great American Bash event overall.
+The event took place on July 12, 2025, at Center Stage in Atlanta, Georgia.

+This was the second Great American Bash to be held in Georgia, after 1992.
+The event had a special start time of 3:00 p.m.
 Eastern Time and was the first Great American Bash to broadcast on Netflix in international markets.
+This event was also the first Great American Bash to feature a wrestler from WWE's partner promotion, Pro Wrestling Noah.
+This also returned The Great American Bash to a one-night livestreaming event since 2023, as the 2024 event was a two-part television special of NXT.
+This was also the final Great American Bash to air on Peacock in the United States, as The CW acquired the rights to broadcast NXT's livestreaming events in April 2026.

 Five matches were contested at the event.
 In the main event, Jordynne Grace and Blake Monroe defeated Fatal Influence (Jacy Jayne and Fallon Henley), which was Monroe's televised WWE in-ring debut.
 In another prominent match, Ethan Page defeated Ricky Saints in a Falls Count Anywhere match to retain the NXT North American Championship.